 - No primary key

-As we mentioned earlier, a Primary Key contains unique key to identify each record under your table.
+As mentioned earlier, a Primary Keycontains unique key to identify each record under your table.
 Since the ID column already contains our unique keys, then you’ll need to choose the second option of “Choose my own primary key” and set it to the ID column.
 Then, press Next:

-(6) We are almost done with the import steps… In this screen, type the name of your table.
-For consistency, type the name of “Product_List” to represents the name of your imported table.
-Then, press Finish:
+(6) We are almost done with the import steps… In this screen, type a name for your table.
+For consistency, type the name of “Product_List” to represent the name of your imported table.
+Then, click on Finish:

 Save Import Steps

 (7) Now imagine that you have to repeat all those import steps every-time you’d like to import your latest table into Access.